ggosti/learningRNN/README.md

 `num_genr` is the Watts-Strogatz algorithm seed.
-Get a int from 0 to 2^N (17 in this example), this int is a index that labes the neurons activation profile.
+Get a int from 0 to 2^N (17 in this example), this int is an index that labels the neuron's activation profile.
 The corresponding binary vector, which will be used as a neuron activation profile, can be obtained as: